kevinAlbs/mongo-java-driver/driver-core/src/test/resources/transactions/README.rst

      exactly the documents in the ``data`` array.

 TODO:
+- test findAndModify once SERVER-33559 is done
 - why does writeConcern "majority" prevent races where writeConcern {w: 3} does not, for a 3-node set?
 Does "majority" prevent races with secondary snapshot reads too, given that not all nodes must replicate the data before we start reading?
 - need some way to clean up sessions and transactions, killAllSessions: [] didn't seem to work, will it ever?
-- test all write operations, especially all bulk writes and statement ids
 - test writeConcernErrors
 - test readConcern everywhere
 - test retryable writes in transaction